bragceo/LFKs-StartUpMatchMaker-App/README.md

 As a startup, I can: <br>

-Create an account and enter necessary details about my business and funding needs. <br>
+Create an account and enter the necessary details about my business and funding needs. <br>
 Manage my profile and track the interest of investors in my startup. <br>
 Access a secure messaging system to interact with potential investors. <br>
 Receive notifications when investors express interest in my startup. <br>